 I’m excited for a cozy snow day with some good food and some tea…and maybe a couple of snow adventures later.
 And I have the perfect slow-cooker recipe for you, whether you’re having a snow day or not!

-Similar to this three-ingredient salsa chicken recipe, all you do for this crockpot pulled BBQ chicken is place chicken breasts + BBQ sauce in your slow-cooker.
-A few hours later, you shred the chicken and have a delicious meal all ready to go!
+All you do for this crockpot pulled BBQ chicken is place chicken breasts + broth in your slow-cooker.
+A few hours later, you shred the chicken, discard the broth, and add BBQ sauce, and you have a delicious meal all ready to go!

 Since BBQ always needs sides, I served mine with roasted sweet potatoes and steamed broccoli.
 You could also serve mac ‘n’ cheese, baked beans, coleslaw, potato salad, or any of your other favorite sides.

 Since I try to eat sugar in moderation and save it mostly for things like my after-dinner ice cream, I just check the labels and specifically look for a sauce low in added sugar.
-Annie’s Naturals makes some organic BBQ sauces with less than 8 grams of sugar per 1/4 cup serving. ????????
-Or, if you’re feeling extra domestic, you could always make your own sauce.
+Annie’s Naturals makes some organic BBQ sauces with less than 8 grams of sugar per 1/4 cup serving.
+If you have time, you could also always make your own sauce.

 If you try out this crockpot pulled BBQ chicken, feel free to let me know in a comment or take a picture and tag me @livbane on Instagram.
 Hope you enjoy!